What does Hairdressing Insurance cover?

 Public liability insurance is essential for any self-employed, freelance or mobile hairdresser.
 Some hairdressers will need to include equipment cover and employers’ liability within their hairdressing insurance, that’s why we offer the following options:

 Public Liability is included as standard in our insurance for hairdressers.
-Public Liability for Professional Treatment and Products Liability provides you with up to £10 million of cover if you injure a third party while carrying out your insured activities, such causing a burn when using dye on a client’s hair.
+Public Liability for Professional Treatment and Products Liability provides you with up to £10 million of cover if you injure a third party while carrying out your insured activities, such as causing a burn when using dye on a client’s hair.
 Your policy covers the defence fees and any subsequent settlement.

 We can provide up to £12,000 of cover for items of equipment you use to run your business.
 Cover is provided on a new for old basis for items under three years old, meaning that regardless of whether you have had the item for three months or three years, we will replace it with a brand-new equivalent if the damage is irreparable.